Design and Validation of a Soft Robotic Cardiac Transseptal Puncture Simulator

 Atrial fibrillation (AF) ablation, a surgical procedure used to treat AF, includes a process known as transseptal puncture, wherein the left atrium of the heart is accessed by mechanically puncturing the interatrial septum from the right atrium.
 Transseptal puncture is used in an increasing number of other cardiac procedures, such as left atrial appendage occlusion and mitral valve repair.
 Currently, the training process is through a set of visual fluoroscopy or ultrasound images in the virtual realm with no force feedback.
 However, skilled surgeons typically isolate the puncture zone by judging the force feedback felt through their catheters when in contact with the septum.

 This project includes the design, assembly, and validation of a soft robotic transseptal puncture training simulator.
 The device replicates the dynamics of the right atrium using fiber-reinforced soft pneumatic actuators with an elastomeric anatomical representation of the right atrium.
 Simulated intracardiac echocardiography (ICE) imaging will familiarize users with the imaging technology used during the real procedure.
-Dynamics of the simulator will be validated against measured atrial volume change during atrial systole, as well as atrial wall displacement based on ultrasound images of beating hearts.
+Dynamics of the simulator will be validated against measured atrial volume change during atrial systole.
 The simulator will be evaluated for realism by clinical experts in transseptal puncture following completion.

 Autonomous Morphing Bed Mattress for ALS patients with Limited Movement Ability